Bob-Tse/Applied-Data-Analysis-in-Sport-PG/README.md

 This Github repository contains a study offering NBA team managers some advice regarding the selection of five starting players.

-Detailed explanations of variables can be found in the README.txt
+Detailed explanation of variables can be found in the README.txt